-How Long Should You Leave Aquarium Lights On
+How Long Should You Leave Aquarium Lights On—The Light Schedule

 There is no doubt light is crucial for both plants and fish in aquariums, whether warm or cold water.